 - (a) A copy of this IHA must be in the possession of the Holder of the Authorization (Holder), supervisory construction personnel, lead protected species observers (PSOs), and any other relevant designees of the Holder operating under the authority of this IHA at all times that activities subject to this IHA are being conducted. - (b) The species and/or stocks authorized for taking are listed in Table 1.
 Authorized take, by Level B harassment only, is limited to the species and numbers listed in Table 1. - (c) The taking by Level A harassment, serious injury or death of any of the species listed in Table 1 or any taking of any other species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA.
-Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) The Holder must ensure that construction supervisors and crews, the monitoring team, and relevant USACE staff are trained prior to the start of activities subject
+Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) The Holder must ensure that construction supervisors and crews, the monitoring team, and relevant USACE staff are trained prior to the start of activities subject to this IHA, so that responsibilities, communication procedures, monitoring protocols, and operational procedures, including those related to engaging with subsistence communities and avoiding impacts to subsistence hunting, are clearly understood.
+New personnel joining during the project must be trained prior to commencing work.

-- to this IHA, so that responsibilities, communication procedures, monitoring protocols, and operational procedures are clearly understood.
-New personnel joining during the project must be trained prior to commencing work. - (e) The Holder also must abide by the reasonable and prudent measures and terms and conditions of the [DATE] Biological Opinion and Incidental Take Statement (attached) issued by NMFS pursuant to section 7 of the Endangered Species Act.
+(e) The Holder also must abide by the reasonable and prudent measures and terms and conditions of the July 27, 2023 Biological Opinion and Incidental Take Statement (attached) issued by NMFS pursuant to section 7 of the Endangered Species Act.